 Let us take a look at some of the testing practices around and what they focus on.
 This will give us a good indication of what questions we can ask of our tests.

 First up we have Test-Driven Development.
 A lot can be written about TDD and half of it would be disagreed with by half its practitioners half of the time.
-I will try stay away from questions of what to mock and the granularity of the tests.
+I will try to stay away from questions of what to mock and the granularity of the tests.
 I have written about my thoughts on maintainable unit tests already though.
 The practice of writing tests first, then making them pass, and then refactoring; gives fast and incremental feedback on both progress and the design of your code.
 While making functional progress a test suite is being built up that proves that what you have implemented is working as expected by you as the developer.

 Behavior-Driven Design builds on top of the idea of TDD but with a focus on capturing requirements in an automated way that fosters domain understanding and collaboration with stakeholders.

 It really isn't clear to me that the 2 need to be separate practices.
 BDD is just TDD practiced by developers with a focus on domain knowledge and stakeholder collaboration.
-From the other side, TDD has become what developers do when they are not focusing on stakeholder collaboration.
+On the other side, TDD has become what developers do when they are not focusing on stakeholder collaboration.
 This was not its original intent.

-So for the sake of comparison we will make the distinction that unit tests are an artifact of TDD and acceptance tests are an artifact of BDD.
+So for the sake of comparison, we will make the distinction that unit tests are an artifact of TDD and acceptance tests are an artifact of BDD.
 Don't get too attached to this idea, it is just useful for the upcoming discussion.

 Asking the right questions